-Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds
+Hurricane Dorian Expected To Hit Florida Coast With 130 MPH Winds On Labor Day

 In Puerto Rico, the newspaper El Nuevo Día says that compared with Maria and Irma, Dorian served as "a great drill" to put the government's response system to a test.

 Now it's Florida's turn to prepare, as a major hurricane heads toward its central east coast.
-The first tropical-storm-force winds could hit the state as early as Saturday night.
+The first tropical-storm-force winds could hit the state as early as Saturday night, although the most likely prediction calls for them to arrive on Sunday, the NHC says.

+Both DeSantis and Florida's Sen. Rick Scott say they spoke to President Trump on Wednesday night and that he assured them the federal government is ready to help Florida.

+Pete Gaynor, acting administrator of the Federal Emergency Management Agency, says the National Response Coordination Center is now at Level 1, its highest level, because of the storm.
+Listing FEMA's priorities in a tweet, Gaynor says the agency will help in "re-establishing communications & power after the storm & coordinating federal resources to support local government needs."

-Warning against taking the forecasted 5-day cone too literally — and assuming landfall will occur precisely where the current path hits the coast — the NHC's Graham said, "Two-thirds of the time, based on our average error over the last five years, you could see the center of this system anywhere inside this cone."
+The NHC's Graham warns against taking the forecast's five-day cone too literally — and assuming landfall will occur precisely where the current path hits the coast: "Two-thirds of the time, based on our average error over the last five years, you could see the center of this system anywhere inside this cone."

-That means that everyone from southern Georgia all the way down to the Florida Keys "really has to pay attention to this system," Graham said.
+That means that everyone from southern Georgia all the way down to the Florida Keys "really has to pay attention to this system," Graham says.

 For much of the next 48 hours, Dorian will likely be on a fairly northwestern track.
 It's then predicted to make a left turn to the west-northwest.
 But the timing and angle of that shift remains uncertain, meaning any landfall predictions are very likely to change.
 Forecast models are predicting a number of potential paths into Florida's coast, ranging from near the Georgia border to South Florida.
 The current projection is based on a consensus of those predictions.